 Kauai Elopement – Less developed than other popular islands.
 Many of the main attractions involve a helicopter ride, boat tour, or major hiking to experience.
 Highlights: Nā Pali coastline + Waimea Canyon

-Hawaii “Big Island” Elopement – Highlights: active volcano at Hawai’i Volcano National Park + Punalu’u black sand beach
+Hawaii “Big Island” Elopement – Highlights: recently active volcano at Hawai’i Volcano National Park + Punalu’u black sand beach

 Lanai Elopement – Peaceful beauty on Hawaii’s smallest inhabited island.
 Luxury resorts and beautiful nature.
 Highlights: Spinner dolphins at Hulopo’e Beach + Keahiakawelo (Garden of the Gods)